cloudmesh-community/fa18-516-21/project-paper/report.md

 Cloudmesh cm4 is an ongoing project worked upon by entire class to create a network of computers that can run parallel jobs.
 Currently it accepts commands via command line.
 Our project provides an user interface to Cloudmesh cm4.
-In our project, we have implemented a client-server application which will accept commands from user interface and pass it to tne server which will perform corresponding appropriate actions.
-Our second aim with this project is to demonstrate client server communication through GraphQL APIs.
+As part of our project, we have implemented a client-server application which will communicate through GraphQL APIs.

 ## Introduction